HadiElNawfal/Protocol_Detection_Tool/README.md

 * Initialize a stream using PyBGPStream
 * Extract specific details of the ISP such as time-stamp, routes, origin and many more
 * Analyze the BGP of the ISP

+## Limitations
+1. Basic Detection
+Detects only ESP (protocol 50) and AH (protocol 51) by protocol number.
+It cannot verify payload encryption or decryption success.
+2. No Logging
+Outputs are printed to the terminal only, and no persistent logs are generated for later analysis or forensic use.
+3. No Modular Design
+The script mixes multiple tools (TLS check, IPsec sniffing, ARP spoofing, BGP analysis) into a monolithic file

 All cases and a tutorial are shown in the **Demo** video.